Julie A. Dahlstrom

 Biography

-Dahlstrom writes and speaks as an expert on issues related to gender-based violence, human trafficking, public interest law, and immigrants’ rights.
-She has been a leader on issues of victims’ rights nationally and locally.
-In 2022, she was awarded the Access to Justice Award in by the Massachusetts Office for Victim Assistance, and in 2015, she received the Case Award from the U.S. Attorney’s Office for her legal representation of a survivor of labor trafficking.
-She has served on the U.S. Attorney’s Office Civil Rights Task Force, was appointed by Governor Deval Patrick to the Massachusetts Interagency Human Trafficking Task Force, and now is a member of the Commonwealth Anti-Trafficking Task Force.
-She has used her voice to advocate for critical legislative efforts, testifying in support of criminal legal reform and critical legislation to improve the rights of immigrants in the Commonwealth of Massachusetts.
-She co-counseled first-of-its kind litigation arguing that the Plymouth County Sheriff’s Office cannot arbitrarily deny U visa certification to an immigrant detainee who was violently assaulted.
+Dahlstrom has been a leading voice for victims’ rights at both the state and national levels.
+In 2026, she was appointed to the Governor’s Council to Address Sexual Assault and Domestic Violence.
+She received the Access to Justice Award from the Massachusetts Office for Victim Assistance in 2022 and the Case Award from the U.S. Attorney’s Office in 2015 for her legal representation of a survivor of labor trafficking.
+She has served on the U.S. Attorney’s Office Civil Rights Task Force, was appointed by Governor Deval Patrick to the Massachusetts Interagency Human Trafficking Task Force and currently serves on the Commonwealth Anti-Trafficking Task Force.
+She has also testified before the Massachusetts legislature in support of criminal legal reform and legislation to expand immigrants’ rights in the Commonwealth.

-Dahlstrom initially joined the BU Law clinical faculty as a clinical fellow in 2012, and she became a Clinical Associate Professor and the Director of the Immigrants’ Rights and Human Trafficking Program in 2017.
-She served previously as a senior staff attorney at Casa Myrna Vazquez, where she represented survivors of labor and sex trafficking, and as managing attorney of the Immigration Legal Assistance Program at Ascentria Care Alliance, where she handled a wide range of humanitarian immigration cases.
-Dahlstrom founded the U and T Visa Working Group of the Immigration Coalition and is a member of the Human Trafficking Subcommittee of the Delivery of Legal Services Committee.
-She previously served as the co-chair of the Public Service Subcommittee of the Immigration Committee of the Boston Bar Association and is an advisory committee member of the Civil Legal Aid to Victims of Crime (CLAVC) advisory Committee.
+Dahlstrom joined the BU Law clinical faculty as a clinical fellow in 2012.
+Before entering academia, she served as a senior staff attorney at Casa Myrna Vazquez, representing survivors of labor and sex trafficking, and as managing attorney of the Immigration Legal Assistance Program at Ascentria Care Alliance, where she handled a wide range of humanitarian immigration matters.
+She founded the U and T Visa Working Group of the Immigration Coalition, serves on the Human Trafficking Subcommittee of the Delivery of Legal Services Committee, and has been an advisory committee member of the Civil Legal Aid to Victims of Crime (CLAVC) Advisory Committee.

 - Profile Types